tryolabs/aws-workshop/README.md

 # Preconditions

 You must have an AWS account.
-Don’t worry, you won’t go over the free tier limit.
+Even though you mostly will be in the free tier, some services like Elastic Load Balancers, Encryption Keys, and others **will be billed**.
+This means that you should be ready to spend a few dollars (5 U$S) to complete this workshop.

 If you want to, you can [set up a billing alarm](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier-alarms.html) to avoid these situations, just in case.

+> **TryoTip:** if you are doing this workshop as part of Tryolabs training, feel free to ask for access to the **Tryolabs Playground AWS account**.
+This way, you will not have to put your own credit card.

 # Content